Share via:

 Did you know?

 are little brushes attached to a plastic holder (they look like miniature bottle brushes).
-They come in different sizes and with a different type of holders.
-They are easier to use than the string floss.
+They come in different sizes and with different types of holders.
+They are easier to use than string floss.

 Tips for use